Niroth36/SimpleEshop/JENKINS-DOCKER-SETUP.md

 # (This would require modifying the deployment YAML to add the entrypoint)
 ```

-## Alternative Approach: Using Kaniko
+## Alternative Approaches

-If you continue to have issues with Docker socket mounting, consider using Kaniko, which doesn't require Docker daemon access:
+If you continue to have issues with Docker socket mounting, consider using alternative approaches for building Docker images in Jenkins.
+There are several options available, each with its own advantages and disadvantages.

-1. Install the Kaniko plugin in Jenkins
-2. Modify your Jenkinsfile to use Kaniko for building Docker images
-3. Configure Kubernetes pod templates for Kaniko

-For more information on using Kaniko with Jenkins, refer to the [Kaniko documentation](https://github.com/GoogleContainerTools/kaniko).
+Consult the Jenkins and Docker documentation for more information on alternative approaches to building Docker images in Jenkins.

 ## Conclusion